captainbrosset/devtools-tips/src/tips/en/use-full-browser-for-device-emulation.md

 date: 2022-02-09
 authors: Patrick Brosset, Christian Heilmann, Kilian Valkhof
 title: Use full browser window for device emulation
-tags: ["testing", "productivity", "browser:edge", "browser:chrome", "browser:firefox", "browser:polypane"]
+tags: ["tip", "testing", "productivity", "browser:edge", "browser:chrome", "browser:firefox", "browser:polypane"]
 ---
 Emulating different devices in the browser is incredibly useful.
 It gets tricky when you are on a device with limited resolution as the emulated device needs to be zoomed down to fit the screen as a large part of the window is taken up by the Developer Tools.